Tim Wallach: Career statistics and achievements

 In 8,099 career at-bats, Wallach had 2,085 hits.
 He batted .257 with 260 home runs and 1,125 RBIs.
 Wallach had 908 career runs scored.
 Wallach holds the Expos and Nationals team record for most games played.
 He held the team records for most runs batted in and hits until in 2017 Ryan Zimmerman surpassed Wallach's runs batted in total and in 2018 Zimmerman surpassed Wallach's hits total.
-Wallach was the one of the last Major League Baseball players to wear a flapless batting helmet, after Tim Raines and Gary Gaetti and equal with Ozzie Smith.
+Wallach was one of the last Major League Baseball players to wear a flapless batting helmet, after Tim Raines and Gary Gaetti and equal with Ozzie Smith.

 Wallach won three Gold Glove awards for defensive excellence and two Silver Slugger awards for offensive excellence.
 He was named to five All-Star teams.
 Wallach spent the majority of his career with the Expos, forming a potent lineup with teammates Tim Raines, Gary Carter and Andre Dawson.
 He was voted the Montreal Expos Player of the Year in 1987, 1989 and 1990.
 Bill James has referred to Wallach as a "poor man's Brooks Robinson", largely because of his defensive skills.

 On June 21, 2014, Tim Wallach was inducted into the Canadian Baseball Hall of Fame in St. Marys, Ontario, along with former Montreal Expos play-by-play announcer Dave Van Horne and former Montreal Expos general manager Murray Cook.